Nahanni National Park Reserve: Park history

 In 2003, these were completed and the purpose of the team changed, now dealing with cooperative management issues, according to the Interim Park Management Arrangement, until the Dehcho Process is completed.

-On 9 June 2009 the Government of Canada, with the Dehcho First Nations, announced legislation that will increase the area of Nahanni National Park to cover 30050 km², including 91% of the Greater Nahanni ecosystem in the Dehcho Region and most of the South Nahanni River watershed.
+On 9 June 2009 the Government of Canada, with the Dehcho First Nations, announced legislation that will increase the area of Nahanni National Park to cover 30050 km2, including 91% of the Greater Nahanni ecosystem in the Dehcho Region and most of the South Nahanni River watershed.

 The new park area is estimated to be the home of around 500 grizzly bears, two herds of woodland caribou, as well as species of alpine sheep and goats and other species.
 The new boundary will include the highest mountains and largest ice fields in the Northwest Territories.
 With the expansion of the park there have been several added designated landing sites.
 Because most access to the park is done by aircraft and air access is restricted in the park, there are set places aircraft can land.
 Before the expansion these were limited to Virginia Falls and Rabbitkettle Lake.
 Now there are five more: the Bunny Bar, Island Lake, Honeymoon Lake, Glacier Lake, and Seaplane Lake.
 However, only Virginia Falls and Glacier Lake are designated for day use visitation, meaning all other sites require visitors to stay overnight in the park.

 A visitor centre in Fort Simpson features displays on the history, culture and geography of the area.
 The park was among the world's first four natural heritage locations to be inscribed as World Heritage Sites by UNESCO in 1978.
 The South Nahanni River achieved Canadian Heritage River status in 1987.
 Presently around 800–1000 people visit the park every year, most of which are overnight visitors who travel down the South Nahanni.
 The park is open year-round, but most visitors come in June, July, and August.
 Virginia Falls is the only area of the park where a reservation is required, which must be done months in advance to prevent overcrowding.
-For safety reasons, all visitors must register with park officials upon entering the park boundaries, and deregister within 24 hours of leaving.
-There is a park office in Nahanni Butte at the end of the river, where visitors can deregister.
+For safety reasons, all visitors must register with park officials upon entering the park boundaries, and de-register within 24 hours of leaving.
+There is a park office in Nahanni Butte at the end of the river, where visitors can de-register.
 The only practical way to get to Nahanni National Park is by floatplane or by helicopter, usually from Fort Simpson but other communities and locations offering a gateway into the park include: Watson Lake, Muncho Lake, Fort Nelson and Inconnu Lodge.
 Some people do hike in from the Nahanni Range Road at Tungsten to the west of the park.

 In 2007 the park was voted one of the Seven Wonders of Canada in a competition sponsored by CBC Television's The National and CBC Radio One's Sounds Like Canada.
 The park was the subject of a short film in 2011's National Parks Project, directed by Kevin McMahon and scored by Shad, Jace Lasek and Olga Goreas.